Randy Arozarena Player Props: Rays vs. Astros

 Randy Arozarena At The Plate

-- Arozarena has 30 hits and an OBP of .418 to go with a slugging percentage of .600.
-All three of those stats are tops among Tampa Bay hitters this season.
+- Arozarena leads Tampa Bay with 31 hits and an OBP of .412, plus a team-best slugging percentage of .584.

-- Among the qualifying hitters in MLB action, he ranks sixth in batting average, 11th in on-base percentage, and 11th in slugging.
+- He ranks sixth in batting average, 13th in on base percentage, and 12th in slugging among qualified batters in baseball.

-- Arozarena has picked up a hit in 19 of 22 games this season, with multiple hits nine times.
+- In 87.0% of his 23 games this season, Arozarena has picked up at least one hit.
+He's also had nine multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.